 SPA specifies that you should be educated to Higher National Certificate (HNC) level or equivalent in a scientific subject or have relevant photography qualification.

-Entry requirements for an HNC is usually 1-2 Highers and 3 subjects at National 5, or a relevant National Certificate (NC) or National Qualification (NQ).
+Entry requirements for an HNC (SCQF Level 7) is usually 1-2 Highers and 3 subjects at National 5, or a relevant NC or NQ (SCQF Level 4-6).
 For photography you would need a portfolio of your work.

 Level 2 Examiners are expected to have completed a recognised Volume Scene Examiners course or FERRT course.